Search

 CreaVures (Feb.
 2011)

-CreaVures is a puzzle platform game (released on PC, Mac and soon to iOS,) that I worked on while working at Muse Games.
+CreaVures is a puzzle platform game (released on PC, Mac and iOS,) that I worked on while working at Muse Games.
 I started working on the game as a tester and consultant, but after a month I was hired to work full time as a game designer on the game.

 Aside from continuing to do testing of the game (by either playing myself, or managing other testers,) I also helped to design puzzles and levels for the game, coordinating feature requests with the project manager & programming lead, and working with the 3D animators on cut scenes.